anumodnair/docs/Corporate-Rewards-API.md

         }

 ### `Brand Locations in a City`
-Returns the brand location details in the city of a brand
+Returns the brand location details of a brand in a city

 - **Endpoint** `/brands/<brand_code>/locations/<cities_id>`
 - **Returns** JSON Object with the result of your request